Lythrypnus

 Lythrypnus is a genus of gobies native to the Atlantic and Pacific coasts of the Americas including Cocos Island and the Galapagos Islands.
+Lythrypnus is a hermaphroditic fish that is able to change sex.
+Depending on its size and shape, Lythrypnus Dalli is able to have both male and female reproductive function.

 Species

 There are currently 20 recognized species in this genus: